candytale55/web-dev-fundamentals-archive/README.md

 The purpose of the project is just personal learning.

 ## Description
-A studycard that flips when you click on it.
+A studycard that flips when you hover in it.
 Simple exercise to learn Sass.

 #### To-do list:
 * Create real studycards to really test them.